-It is a pity such greatness was not recognized during its time and even now people misunderstand the true purpose of capitalism.
+It is a pity that such greatness was not recognized during its time and even now people misunderstand the true purpose of his capitalism.
 Rockefeller understood that sound economics and tireless work ethics can be the only saviors of modern civilization.

 Rockefeller embodied the spirit of capitalism and worked tirelessly to create value for the consumer as well as society in general.
 The debt that we all owe to this titan of industry cannot be measured.
 The only redress can be to imbibe some of that great spirit.

 “For the first time in human history, the Buddha admonished, entreated and appealed to people not to hurt a living being, and it is not necessary to offer prayer, praise or sacrifice to gods.

 With all the eloquence at his command the Buddha vehemently proclaimed that gods are also in dire need of salvation themselves.”

 “The whole earth is the tomb of heroic men and their story is not given only on stone over their clay but abides everywhere without visible symbol woven into the stuff of other mens lives”

 “Star Trek speaks to some basic human needs: that there is a tomorrow — it’s not all going to be over with a big flash and a bomb; that the human race is improving; that we have things to be proud of as humans.”

 “If you want to know whether you are destined to be a success or a failure in life, you can easily find out.
 The test is simple and it is infallible: Are you able to save money?
 If not, drop out.
 You will lose.
 You may think not, but you will lose as sure as you live.
 The seed of success is not in you.”

 “The inventor looks upon the world and is not contented with things as they are.
 He wants to improve whatever he sees, he wants to benefit the world; he is haunted by an idea.
 The spirit of invention possesses him, seeking materialization.”